scsper/carpool/docs/specs.md

 A user may:
 * Create an organization.
+* View an organization.
+* Ask to join an organization.
+    * We probably don't want open organizations because a driver's personal information is shared.

+An administrator of the organization may:
 * Update an organization, by:
-    * adding other administrators
+    * Managing users
+    * Managing events
-    * changing the name
+    * Changing the name
-    * adding a user as an authorized driver
-    * creating an event
 * Delete an organization.

+Organizations will have the following data:
+* Administrators
+* Drivers
+* Members
+* Name
+* Events

 ###### Event
 Event refers to the actual gathering that rides will go to.
 7:30pm, Friday night at theHOUSE would be considered a event.

+An administrator of an organization may:
+* Create an event
+* Update an event
+* Delete an event

+Events will have the following data:
+* Name
+* Start Date/Time
+* Location
+* Description

 ###### Rides
 These are driven by people to services.